 Pack all your essential documents, including your passport, visa, travel insurance, and vaccination certificates in a safe and easily accessible place, such as a travel document organizer.

 Don’t forget your phone charger, adapters, and a power bank.

 Clothing and Shoes

 Packing clothing and shoes for a trip can be a daunting task, but it doesn’t have to be.
-When selecting clothing, choose versatile pieces that can be mixed and matched to create multiple outfits.
-This will help you pack lighter and avoid overpacking.
+When selecting clothing, choose versatile pieces with men’s and women’s shoes that can be mixed and matched to create multiple outfits This will help you pack lighter and avoid overpacking.
 Consider items that can be dressed up or down and are suitable for various occasions.

 Pack clothing that is appropriate for the climate at your destination.
 If you’re traveling to a warm, tropical location, pack lightweight, breathable fabrics such as cotton or linen – don’t forget the swim suits!
 For cooler destinations, consider packing layers that can be added or removed as needed.